 Social media marketing on Facebook is on the rise.
 Despite pretty much being the birthplace of social media marketing, Facebook has retained its spot as a top contender, with more daily visitors than any other social media platform.

-With over two billion active users, every type of audience is present on Facebook.
-And any business owner would be foolish not to take advantage of the great marketing opportunities the platform provides.
+With over two billion active users, every type of audience is present on Facebook, your potential customers included.
+And any small business owner or marketer would be foolish not to take advantage of the great marketing opportunities this social network provides.

 1. Match your marketing strategy to your overarching business goals